renspr/bsat/README.md

 [![Code Climate](https://codeclimate.com/github/renspr/bsat.png)](https://codeclimate.com/github/renspr/bsat)
 [![Dependency Status](https://gemnasium.com/renspr/bsat.svg)](https://gemnasium.com/renspr/bsat)

-BSAT is an admin template build with Bootstrap 3 packaged as a Rails engine.
-With BSAT it's easy to build a nice and uniform admin backend for your Rails project that works on desktops, tablets and smartphones.
-Based on Bootstrap 3 BSAT adds some ready to use UI elements and Rails helpers.
+BSAT is minimalistic admin template build with Bootstrap 3 and packaged as a Rails engine.
+With BSAT it's super easy to build a nice and uniform admin UI for your Rails projects.
+BSAT is responsive and works for desktops, tablets and smartphones.

+Based on Bootstrap 3, BSAT adds some ready to use UI elements and Rails helpers.

 By default BSAT gives you the following UI.
 It's your job to fill out the gaps.
-Need styling?
-It's Bootstrap 3!

 ![Screenshot 1](etc/screenshot1.png)